 Please consult a travel health professional for your own situation.

 This post contains compensated links.

 Here’s our top 8 tips for food safety in Mexico:

 This water safety in Mexico tip seems obvious, but it’s super important.
 Even the locals drink purified water.
 In Mexico purified water is called ‘agua pura’.

 Most Mexican all-inclusive resorts will exclusively serve their guests purified water, but make 100% sure before you book your stay.

-If you are staying at a Mexican Airbnb, you’ll need to buy your own purified water.
+If you are staying at a Mexican Airbnb or VRBO, you’ll need to buy your own purified water.
 Thankfully this is super-easy as there are Mexican convenience stores all over the place, especially in the tourist areas of town.

 OXXO is the biggest chain of Mexican convinience stores, but you can also buy purified water at the Mega supermarket chain or even at Walmart stores.
 We recommend that each family member bring their own refillable bottle to Mexico.
 Then you can buy 5 gallon jugs of water to fill them up.
 I’m a pretty small guy, but I can carry a 5 gallon water in each hand for a reasonable distance.